 This program, run through the Commonwealth of Pennsylvania, was designed to offer tax credits to eligible businesses with the credits being designated to an Educational Improvement Organization.
 Provident Charter School Foundation is an approved educational improvement organization and is qualified to receive donations from corporations for financial aid through the EITC program.

 How does it work?

-Provident Charter School is a tuition free, public school designed for educating students with language-based learning differences such as dyslexia.
-Donations received from corporations will be used for innovative programs that will benefit all students.
+Provident Charter School is a tuition-free, public school designed to educate students with language-based learning differences such as dyslexia.
+Donations from corporations will be used for innovative programs that benefit all students Company Law of 1921.

 How can YOU help?

 Businesses authorized to do business in Pennsylvania who are subject to one or more of the following taxes:

 - Title Insurance & Trust Company Shares Tax

 - Insurance Premium Tax (excluding surplus lines, unauthorized, domestic/foreign marine)

 - Mutual Thrift Tax